Meh1988/NetworkXTutorial/README.md

 # NetworkXTutorial
-# 📊 Network Centrality Analysis with NetworkX
+# 📊 Network Analysis with NetworkX

 This project performs social network analysis using Python's `NetworkX`, focusing on centrality measures, subgraph creation, and shortest path analysis.
 It includes two main parts: